A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Data

+Accurate and reliable redshift determination through optical/NIR spectroscopy of short GRB afterglows have been obtained only in {\bf three cases (GRBs 100816A, 130603B, 160410A).
+In case of GRBs 060614 and 131004A the redshift is measured from emission lines of the host superposed from the afterglow spectrum\footnote{In case of GRB 131004A possible weak absorption lines at this same redshift are also present \citep{Chornock2013a}.}.} In all other 34 cases, the redshifts have been obtained through spectroscopy of the associated host galaxies. { \bf To assess the probability that the burst originated from a host candidate, we have collected or calculated the probability of chance coincidence, $P_{cc}(<\delta R)$ \citep{Bloom2002a}, at a given angular separation ($\delta R$), and apparent magnitude ($m$) for galaxies candidates.

+In table \ref{tab:allnew} we indicate redshifts, probabilities, and their references.
+In few cases the probabilities are not negligible (larger than 1\%), but given the lack of any other possible galaxy with similarly low chance association, they are considered as good association.
+They are GRBs 061210, 070729, 100625A, 101219A, 111117A.
+In 9 cases no clear association can be made with a galaxy in the field (GRBs 060502B, 060801, 061201, 061217, 070809, 090515, 141212A, 150120A, 150424A).
+Therefore, they do not have well-defined redshift measurements. }

-In all other cases the redshift is well defined following the criteria of \citet{Davanzo2014a}.
-However, two cases deserve more caution: GRBs 080905A and 150423A.
-In the first case, \cite{Davanzo2014a} find that its properties are not consistent with the E$_{peak}$-L$_{iso}$ \citep{Yonetoku2004a}, and the E$_{peak}$-E$_{iso}$ relations \citep{Amati2002a}.
-They conclude that either GRB 080905A is really a peculiar sub-luminous (and sub-energetic) burst, or the associated host galaxy is just a foreground source, and the distance is underestimated.
-In the case of GRB 150423A we adopted the redshift measured by \citet{Selsing2019a} thanks to an absorption doublet detected in the faint afterglow continuum, and identified as \ion{Mg}{ii} at $z = 1.394$.
-However, we note that \citet{Perley2015a} reports the presence of a galaxy $4\farcs$ away which has a spectroscopic redshift of $z=0.456$, leaving the distance measurement for this burst still uncertain.
+{\bf In almost all other cases the association with the host is well defined following the criteria of \citet{Bloom2002a} and it was possible to measure a redshift (table \ref{tab:allnew}).
+Only two cases deserve more caution: GRBs 080905A and 150423A.} In the first case, \cite{Davanzo2014a} find that its properties are not consistent with the E$_{peak}$-L$_{iso}$ \citep{Yonetoku2004a}, and the E$_{peak}$-E$_{iso}$ relations \citep{Amati2002a}.
+They conclude that either GRB 080905A is really a peculiar sub-luminous (and sub-energetic) burst, or the associated host galaxy is just a foreground source, and the distance is underestimated. {\bf In the case of GRB 150423A we adopted the redshift of $z=1.394$ measured by \citet{Malesani2014a} and \citet{Selsing2019a}.
+However, as noted in \citet{Malesani2014a} the redshift is based only on a tentative detection of an absorption doublet in the faint afterglow continuum, and identified as \ion{Mg}{II} at $z = 1.394$.
+Our independent analysis of the reduced spectrum, have not permitted us to confirm the presence of the absorption lines.} We note that \citet{Perley2015a} reports the presence of a galaxy at redshift of $z=0.456$ with $r=23.3$ \citep{Varela2015a} and $4\farcs$ away from the afterglow position (with $P_{cc}=0.13$) and thus leaving the distance measurement for this burst still uncertain.

-Finally, we note that in the case of GRB 061201 we used the redshift of $0.111$ of the nearest galaxy \citep{Stratta2007a}, used also by \citet{Fong2015a}, which is different from $z=0.084$ used by \citet{Gompertz2018a} that is the redshfit of the galaxy cluster within which this GRB happened}.
+Finally, we note that in the case of GRB 061201 we used the redshift of $0.111$ of the nearest galaxy \citep{Stratta2007a}, used also by \citet{Fong2015a}, which is different from $z=0.084$ used by \citet{Gompertz2018a} that is the redshfit of the galaxy cluster within which this GRB happened. {\bf In summary, we estimate that for 28 short GRBs out of 39 events, the associated redshift is highly reliable.}